downingbots/GPT4o_with_WidowX-Arm/README.md

 on an old widowx arm in the BridgeData hardware configuration.
 The code is modified from my attempt to fine-tune the Aloha Octo model.

+The Free version of GPT4o was originally attempted, but the number of images allowed to be uploaded per day was extremely limited and not usable for this purpose.
+A ChatGPT+ subscription was usable though.
-The Free version of GPT4o is used.
-Run "ChatGPT" from a browser: https://chatgpt.com/?model=gpt-4o
+Run "ChatGPT" from a browser:
+https://chatgpt.com/?model=gpt-4o

 Run the following command on my laptop: